-The Washington Concert Winds is a select wind ensemble (band) fashioned after the Eastman Wind Ensemble founded by Frederick Fennell in 1952.
-The purpose of the smaller wind ensemble was to establish a new medium, consisting mainly of one instrument per part, and it was this model that the Washington Concert Winds follows.
+The Washington Concert Winds of Washington Adventist University is a select wind ensemble (band) fashioned after the Eastman Wind Ensemble.
+The purpose of the smaller wind ensemble was to establish a new medium, consisting mainly of one instrument per part, and it is this model that the Washington Concert Winds follows.
 The band’s repertoire is representative of the finest university level British and American wind classics.
 In addition, the group performs arrangements of hymn tunes and classical music for use in sacred concerts which are frequently given in church settings.

-Under the direction of Bruce Wilson, the Concert Winds have successfully toured the United States and the world attracting students from as far away as Australia.
+Under the direction of Jose Oviedo, the Concert Winds have successfully toured the United States and the world attracting students from as far away as Australia.
 Many of the band members receive a yearly scholarship for performing in the group.
 Typical performances will include a bi-annual international concert tour, a Christmas concert at the White House Ellipse in Washington D.C. and performances in various churches and concert halls.

 Incorporated within the chorale is a smaller select chamber choir, the ProMusica of Washington Adventist University, which was established in 1967 by the late Paul Hill, director of the famed Paul Hill Chorale.
 The choir maintains a heavy schedule of services and concerts, traveling extensively both nationally and internationally.
-It has appeared in numerous prestigious venues such as Carnegie Hall, New York, the National Gallery of Art, and the John F. Kennedy Center for the Performing Arts, Washington, D.C., as well as in other leading concert halls and cathedrals and churches both within the United States and abroad.
-The choir has made numerous recordings but has received extraordinary acclaim for its recordings: Christmas – Music for Harp and Ladies Choir and Lamentations – Music of Tenebrae.
+It has appeared in numerous prestigious venues such as Carnegie Hall, the National Gallery of Art, and the John F. Kennedy Center for the Performing Arts, Washington, D.C., as well as in other leading concert halls and cathedrals, both within the United States and abroad.
+Under the leadership of its newly appointed director, Anwar Ottley, the choir strives to continue the legacy and standard of excellence for which it has become known.

 THE NEW ENGLAND YOUTH ENSEMBLE

 The Carnegie Scholars Program of the New England Youth Ensemble (NEYE) at Washington Adventist University (WAU) is a unique mentorship program that brings qualified members of the NEYE by audition to the stage of Carnegie Hall in collaboration with MidAmerica Productions, and mentor-members of the professional branch of the ensemble, the New England Symphonic Ensemble (NESE).
 The NESE has performed over 200 concerts in this famous venue under the direction of numerous well-known conductors, including John Rutter, which whom the NESE has held a long-standing friendship, sharing together well over 100 concerts.
 2011 marked the much-anticipated NESE expansion into the halls at Lincoln Center.